Indiana Estate Administration Attorney

-Instead of relying on the advice of well-meaning family, friends, or inexperienced lawyers, wouldn’t it be better to have the guidance of a dedicated estate administration and probate litigation attorney like Robert W. York on your side?
+Instead of relying on the advice of well-meaning family, friends or inexperienced lawyers, wouldn’t it be better to have the guidance of an estate administration and probate litigation attorney like Robert W. York on your side?

-In over 38 years in litigation practice, Robert W. York has amassed an encyclopedic knowledge of estate administration matters.
+In over 45 years in litigation practice, Robert W. York has extensive knowledge of estate administration matters.

 When counseling beneficiaries, trust administrators, estate executors, and the survivors of accident victims, our team of estate administration professionals helps to soften the blow of the loss of a loved one while vigorously pursuing our clients’ interests in:

 - Administration of large and small probate estates

 - Administration of trusts whether created separately or in the Last Will

 - Wise strategies for asset distribution and business succession